Should I Buy Stocks Now?

 - The lowest-risk investment provides a 7.7% return over five years.
 This is based on investing $1,000 over a period of five years at current CD rates of 1.5% per year.
 Note that while the original investment of $1,000 grows over the five years, it is growing less than the rate of inflation over the five years so you have “lost ground” by investing in a CD.
 Over this same five-year period, the Consumer Price Index rose by 8.9%, higher than the 7.7% earned in the CD; thus, your buying power is less since the cost of goods has risen by 8.9% while your investment grew at 7.7%.

-- The medium-risk investment provides a much better return than low The possibility that something bad will happen.
-More.
+- The medium-risk investment provides a much better return than low risk.
 You would have earned nearly 40% over the five-year period.

 - The high-risk investment was defined as investing in only one single stock.
 As you can see, if you chose American Airlines for your one stock, you would have lost 70% of your investment.
 However, if you had chosen Apple as your one stock, you would have more than doubled your money and earned a 121% return over five years.